Rediscover Cumberland

 The major goal of the redevelopment program was to focus attention back on the historic downtown, breathing new life into old buildings and truly looking at how people shop, dine and travel in the 21st century.
 As part of the new vision, one lane of slow-moving automobile and bicycle traffic will return to Baltimore Street, which will once again become a central gathering place.
 The new single-lane street will is flanked by sidewalks that measure more than 20 feet wide and allow for plenty of pedestrian passage, as well as outdoor dining space for the many restaurants that were already operating downtown or that have decided to open thanks to the redevelopment.
 The street has been planted with London Plane, a hardy and fast-growing shade tree that was specifically selected because of its ability to form an open canopy several stories above the street.
 The trees’ branches will easily clear the 12-foot-tall streetlights, which means that people moving along the street can easily see signs and marquees and appreciate the architectural features of the historic buildings.
 The landscaping plan was specially designed to result in unobstructed views up and down the entire street.

-Grand Opening Weekend Events
+Additional Grand Opening Weekend Events

 MAKE A WEEKEND OF IT